 Maryam Niyazi (@maryamniyazi1) – Afghanistan-born designer Maryam Niyazi’s collection was first conceived from glancing up at the small, squared mirrors on the ceiling of Columbia Station in New Westminster.
 Loving the reflection and its repeating pattern, Maryam designed a repeating print that became the focal point of her collection.
 Through handmade details and clean, simple silhouettes, Maryam invited us into a structure of her own creation.

 Sara Armstrong (@sararmstrong) – Sara Armstrong’s new concept collection embodied her loyalty to heritage craftsmanship that she at once subverted with complex geometries and the aid of HRI (Human Robot Interaction).
 Surrounded by a swell of silks, taffeta and linen, Sara’s collection came to life with no time, season, wearer or size restraints – they simply are.
-A winner of the Nancy Mak award and previous VFW presenter, the Saskatchewan-native and Blanche Macdonald Fashion Design instructor explored the spaces between success and strain – all in the colourful mode of “thumb-throb red.”
+A winner of the Nancy Mak award and previous VFW presenter, the Saskatchewan-native and Blanche Macdonald Program Director of Fashion Design (and instructor) explored the spaces between success and strain – all in the colourful mode of “thumb-throb red.”

 The success of the inaugural BMC x VFM Alumni Fashion Show was a tribute to the hard work of the graduates and staff at Blanche Macdonald, with special mention due to the inspirational leadership of President Lily Lim, the endless efforts of Fashion Director Tyler Udall, Career Director, Fashion Department Mel Watts, Creative Director Kelly Schmidt, Associate Marketing Director Natasha Eng, Social Media and Marketing Coordinators Allie Samborn and Rheanna Miller, and Social Media and Creative Content Coordinators Kendahl Jung and Mohamed Ibrahim Ali.